-Last Sunday in church, our pastor preached from John chapter 11, the Raising of Lazarus.
-It brought back memories of my old atheistic resistance to this story and reminded me of John Shelby Spong’s recent comment challenging the historicity of this event.
+One Sunday in church, our pastor preached from John chapter 11, the Raising of Lazarus.
+It brought back memories of my old atheistic resistance to this story and reminded me of John Shelby Spong’s comment a few years back challenging the historicity of this event.
 Spong believes the Gospel writer (someone other than the apostle John, by the way) exaggerated the fictional narrative “to counter any attempt to read it literally.”
 Spong argues the author intentionally exaggerated the story so the reader would recognize it’s fictional status (“Jesus does not just raise a person from the dead, he raises one who has been dead and even buried for four days, one who is still bound in grave clothes and one who, according to the King James translation ‘already stinketh’ with the odor of decaying flesh!”)
 Like Spong, I also resisted the idea that Jesus performed this miracle, although for a different reason.
 The biggest problem for me was its absence from the other gospel accounts.
 Why is John the only person to mention something this dramatic and allegedly well-known?
 Doesn’t the absence of Lazarus’ story from all the other accounts cast doubt on its authenticity?

 Why Is It Missing from The Other Accounts?